marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 Language models are a fundamental part of many systems that attempt to solve hard natural language processing tasks such as machine translation and speech recognition.

 The first part of this post presents a simple feedforward neural network that solves this task.
-In the second part of the post, we will improve the simple model by adding to it a recurrent neural network.
-The final part will discuss further ways this model can be enhanced.
+In the second part of the post, we will improve the simple model by adding to it a recurrent neural network (RNN).
+The final part will discuss two recently proposed techniques for improving RNN based language models, which are currently used to obtain state of the art results.

 ### A simple model